Elyn spent the last 30 years in China, coming home in the summer to cook American food and have fun doing craft projects with her family.

 Making beads from rose petals is not difficult.
-A little patience is needed, but when you are done making them, your flowers from your wedding can be turned into a lovely necklace that you will be able to wear forever.
+A little patience is needed, but when you are done making them, the flowers from your wedding can be turned into a lovely necklace that you will be able to wear forever.
 These beads are high quality and won't fall apart.

 What Colors to Use

 Every time you cook up roses to make rose beads, the color changes.
-Some colors change in a beautiful way, some change to colors you wouldn't expect because of the process of oxidation.
+Some colors change in a beautiful way, and some change to colors you wouldn't expect because of the process of oxidation.
 White roses usually turn a grey or dark beige that is not very pretty.
 You can make them white instead of brown, but you will need to add other things to them.

 Yellow roses can be a little disappointing.
-When you cook them they turn a brown color which isn't very pleasing.
+When you cook them, they turn a brown color, which isn't very pleasing.
 You have a few choices.
 The good news is that I have found a way to make yellow beads, which is a good thing because my mother loves yellow roses more than anything else.
 Yellow with some red roses turn out beautifully, but they will not be yellow.

-All rose beads will be black or very dark brown if you use the old way of cooking them in a cast iron skillet.
+All rose beads will be black or very dark brown if you use the old way of cooking them in a cast-iron skillet.
 Do not make this older recipe for rose beads if the color is important.

-I used chrysanthemums too, and the beads were fine, but have found that flowers with "meatier" petals worked best.
-Dry papery petals are not as good for bead making, but you can try any flower in your garden.
+I used chrysanthemums, too, and the beads were fine, but I have found that flowers with "meatier" petals worked best.
+Dry papery petals are not as good for bead-making, but you can try any flower in your garden.
 You will be pleasantly surprised at the results.
 The beads are often a brown color, which looks a little like clay.

 Preparing to make the beads is the most important part.
 You will not only need flowers, but you will need other supplies.
-For making the rose dough you will need:

 - Petals from at least 8 to 12 roses